ryandefea/Eau-Claire-Salon/HairSalon/README.md

 </details>
 <br>

 This program was built using *`Microsoft .NET SDK 5.0.401`*, and may not be compatible with other versions.
-Your milage may vary.

 ---
 ## Known Bugs